 of Syrians live in host communities

-With three million Syrians, Turkey hosts more refugees than any country in the world
+With more than 3.6 million Syrians, Turkey hosts more refugees than any country in the world

 Most Syrians in Turkey live in host communities and face economic pressures to pay rent and living expenses while livelihoods opportunities are limited

-The Syrian civil war shows no sign of ending, leaving Syrian refugees in Turkey uncertain of if and when they will return home
+The Syrian war continues, leaving Syrian refugees in Turkey uncertain of when, or if, they will return home

-International Medical Corps supports primary health care centers to increase refugees’ access to medical services.
-The facilities offer free primary health care, including pediatric clinics, as well as reproductive and maternal health care, and mental health and psychosocial support.
-We also provide physical rehabilitation services for Syrians living with physical disabilities, many of which are the result of war wounds.
-International Medical Corps also facilitates Syrians’ access to medical care by funding translators in Turkish hospitals.
+International Medical Corps supports primary healthcare centers to increase refugees’ access to medical services.
+The facilities offer free primary healthcare, including pediatric clinics, as well as reproductive and maternal healthcare and mental health and psychosocial support.
+We are also resuming our physical rehabilitation services for Syrians living with physical disabilities, many of which are the result of war wounds.

 Mental health and psychosocial support

-International Medical Corps provides psychological support through our multi-service centers and primary health care clinics.
-This includes individual counseling sessions with psychiatrists, psychologists, and social workers—who can provide higher-level care and referrals if needed—as well as emotional support through educational and recreational activities.
-These can include theater festivals, workshops in movie-making, life skills trainings, and other exercises and games that bring people—most often children and adolescents—together.
+International Medical Corps provides psychological support for refugees through our partner organization in Turkey.
+This includes individual counseling sessions with psychiatrists, psychologists and social workers, who can provide higher-level care and referrals as needed, as well as emotional support through educational and recreational activities.
+These activities can include theater festivals, workshops in movie-making, games, life-skills training and other activities that bring people together—most often children and adolescents.

-Syrian refugees are exposed to an immeasurable protection risks as they flee Syria and possibly again in Turkey, especially as finances are stretched and push families to pursue negative coping mechanisms such as child labor and marriage.
-International Medical Corps is working to prevent and respond to gender-based violence (GBV) in Turkey by providing case management for existing cases, offering mental health support for survivors, and helping empower Syrians through training and skills-building activities.
-We also work with children and youth in community centers and child-friendly spaces and provide case management services for any protection cases.
+Refugees are exposed to immeasurable protection risks as they flee Syria and try to make their way in a foreign country they know little about, especially when finances are stretched and desperate families are pushed by circumstances to offer their children for child labor or early marriage.
+International Medical Corps is working to prevent and respond to gender-based violence (GBV) in Turkey by providing case management for existing cases, offering mental health support for survivors and helping Syrians through training and skills-building activities.
+We also work with children and adolescents in community centers and child-friendly spaces, and provide case management services for any protection cases.

 The Things We Carry: Stories of Syrian refugees and what they took with them when the fled home

-Since 2011, when violent civil war erupted in Syria, over 4.8 million people (approximately equal to the populations of San Antonio, San Diego, Denver, Milwaukee and Oklahoma City combined) have fled their homes by land and sea in search of safety for themselves and their families.
+Since 2011, when violent civil war erupted in Syria, more than 5.6 million people (approximately equal to the populations of San Antonio, San Diego, Denver, Milwaukee, Cleveland and Oklahoma City combined) have fled their homes by land and sea in search of safety for themselves and their families.
 What do they carry as they flee?READ MORE